Locations:

 While it may be possible, it may not be safe

-Nine months have come and gone, the nursery’s painted and your unborn baby’s the size of a watermelon.
+Nine months have come and gone, the nursery’s painted and you're well past the point of being able to see your toes.
 But with your oven seemingly too comfortable for your bun, you may be tempted to consider trying out your new breast pump.
 Does pumping really induce labor?

 Advertisement